From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs: Limitations and future work

 \section{Limitations and future work}

 Our empirical grounding is limited by both sources: the in-the-wild analysis relies on LLM-assisted extraction and manual verification, which limits scale and remains subjective, and the survey includes $51$ participants from a highly technical population.

-We study a narrow setting: single-turn coding tasks with four hand-written personas.
+We study a narrow setting: single-turn coding tasks with four author-written personas.
+This setting provides an objective anchor for comparing correctness and subjective preference, but does not establish cross-domain generalization.
+It also excludes central vibe-testing settings in which correctness is partial or difficult to verify.

 The pipeline also relies on LLMs for rewriting and judging, so rewrites may drift from the intended user framing or task, and LLM judgments may be biased and not fully match human preferences.
+Prompt personalization changes several factors at once: length, context, constraints, and requested style.
+Human and LLM judgment agreement on personalized prompts is low and inconclusive, so the observed shifts may partly reflect systematic judge preferences.

 Our modular pipeline is simplified by design.
 Future work can extend it to multi-turn~\citep{liao2024automatic,Lu2025CanLA} and tool-augmented settings~\citep{chi2024amongagents}, strengthen human validation~\citep{kim2024evallm}, replace hand-crafted personas with learned profiles~\citep{davidson2023user,jiang2025know,zhao2025personalens,fu2025pref,Wang2025KnowYF}, and expand beyond coding~\citep{li2024iqa,chang2025chatbench}.